Key-person risk

 The honest timeline

 Want to see where the risk concentrates in your business?
-Take the free Autonomy Scorecard: two minutes, a pillar-by-pillar score, and a “where to start first” plan.
+Take the free Founder Freedom Index: three minutes, a pillar-by-pillar score, and a “where to start first” plan.

 See where your business still depends on you.

-The free Autonomy Scorecard shows you, in two minutes.
+The free Founder Freedom Index shows you, in three minutes.